tnichols217/notes-old/APLang/Speech.md

 Well for one: windows update, need I say more?
 For two: why does my storage just slowly fill up even if I delete all my files then just run out?
 Like where did it all go?
 For three: I plug in my laptop to the charger and it just gives me a blue screen of death.
 That stupid frowny face just looks at me.
 Like why are you here?
 What went wrong?
 I just plugged you in?
 My computer never crashed once on linux.
 And like I cant even change the colors?
-What if I want to change the animation for something or
+What if I want to change the animation for something or have transparency or blur

 %%